cwshugg/plado/README.md

         * Every time a work item is created under a specific group, run a script that searches it for keywords and asign it to a certain person.
         * Every time a pipeline is started, write it to a log file.
+    * Examples I personally want to use:
+        * Use this to automatically log *all* of my ADO activity (pushed commits, PR interactions, WI interactions, pipeline runs, etc.)
+        * Every time I create a work item, add a comment that @'s my teammates

 * All things list-able will be filterable by regex